yaraku/he-tool/backend/README.md

 poetry run python main.py
 ```

 The development entry point automatically falls back to a SQLite database (`sqlite:///development.db`) and a deterministic JWT secret when the corresponding environment variables are absent.
 Override them via the environment before launching the server in order to point at PostgreSQL or to use a production-grade secret.
+When the SQLite fallback is used the database is automatically seeded with:

+- A demo user: email `yaraku@yaraku.com`, password `yaraku`
+- A "Sample Evaluation" containing two sentences from the "Sample Machine Translation QA" document and machine translations produced by the "Test MT System"

+This makes it possible to log in immediately and try the annotation workflow without any manual setup.

 You can also use the standard Flask CLI: